pavan-kaushal/blockchain-voting/README.md

 # blockchain-voting
- a decentralized approach to elections using ethereum smart contracts
+ a decentralized approach to voting and poling using ethereum smart contracts

 # Features :